Background to Forensic Archaeology and Anthropology

 Anthropology focuses on the body, and in burial contexts this usually means the skeleton.
-It is possible to learn a huge amount about a person from their skeleton, such as their sex, the age they were when they died, their height and their health.
-New research is also providing information on diet and migration.
+It is possible to learn a huge amount about a person from their skeleton, such as their sex, the age they were when they died, their height, ancestry, and their health.
+New biomolecular research is also providing information on diet and migration.
 Techniques for determining the cause of death of an individual are also being improved through research.
-Anthropologists can help to estimate the amount of time that has passed since the individual died (known as the Post-Mortem Interval) by analysing the amount of decomposition
+Additionally, anthropologists can help to estimate the amount of time that has passed since the individual died (known as the Post-Mortem Interval) by analysing the amount of decomposition

 Mexico City.
 Forensic experts analyze a human skeleton during a training organized by the ICRC (Photographer Jesús Cornejo, Copyright ICRC)

 History of archaeology and anthropology in forensic contexts

 Archaeological techniques have only been used quite recently at crime scenes.
 In the UK, during the early 1990’s, police started to use archaeological expertise at relevant scenes of crime.
 For example, the excavation of the garden of the serial killers Fred and Rose West to retrieve the buried remains of their victims.
 This case acted as a catalyst for the application of archaeological techniques to other forensic contexts.